arendst/Tasmota/tools/decode-config.md

 | Simply editable         |               Yes               |                  No                 |
 | Simply batch processing |               Yes               |                  No                 |

-_decode-config.py_ is able to handle Tasmota configurations for release version starting from 5.10.0 up to now.
+_decode-config.py_ is compatible with Tasmota version from v5.10.0 up to now.

 # Content
 * [Prerequisite](decode-config.md#prerequisite)